Nesvilab/FragPipeTPP/README.md

 - **tmtiTotpmap_2D** (FragPipe to TP-MAP conversion of 2DTPP data)

-## For information and to see sample code results use browseVignettes("FragPipeToTPPR") in the RStudio Console.
+## For information and to see sample code results use browseVignettes("FragPipeTPP") in the RStudio Console.